nepfaff/sim2sim/README.md

 1. Install [pointnet-pytorch](https://github.com/liruiw/Pointnet2_PyTorch).
 2. Install [v-hacd](https://github.com/mikedh/trimesh/blob/30a423b884903905aba82408255f02dec0b33175/docker/builds/vhacd.bash) in trimesh by running the script.
 3. Install [CoACD](https://github.com/liruiw/CoACD).
 Copy the binaries to the system bin with the name `coacd`.

+## Error: "Meshes does not have textures"

+This requires modifying the pytorch3d python files as suggested [here](https://github.com/facebookresearch/pytorch3d/issues/333#issuecomment-678129430) (remember to do it for all the shaders, the line numbers are no longer accurate).